 Compulsions vary across individuals, but common types of compulsions may include behaviors such as washing and re-organizing, or thought-based mental acts such as compulsive praying or counting.
 It is also possible for those with OCD to experience the waxing and waning of symptoms with relapses triggered by specific life events.

-Here are two examples of common OCD compulsions:
+Here are three examples of OCD compulsions:

 Example of a Hygiene Compulsion